Edward Herbert (judge): Loyalty to James II

 On the flight of the king Herbert followed him to France and afterwards to Ireland, and was accordingly excepted from the bill of indemnity and included in a Bill of attainder.
 The latter bill lapsed owing to an early prorogation, but Herbert's estates were sequestrated, the royal palace of Oatlands, Weybridge, Surrey, which had been granted to him by James shortly before his abdication, being given to his brother Arthur, Earl of Torrington, who had taken the opposite side in politics.
 On the suppression of the Irish rebellion Herbert returned with James to France and resided for a time at St. Germain-en-Laye.
-He received from James the title of Earl of Portland and the office of Lord Chancellor, and busied himself in writing manifestos for his master.
+He received from James the title of Earl of Portland (in the Jacobite peerage) and the office of Lord Chancellor, and busied himself in writing manifestos for his master.
 As a Protestant he had never enjoyed James's full confidence, and being a somewhat free speaker he soon lost what he had, was dismissed, and retired to Flanders in the autumn of 1692.
-He afterwards returned to St. Germain-en-Laye, where he subsisted principally on the charity of his brother until his death in November 1698.
+He afterwards returned to Saint-Germain-en-Laye, where he subsisted principally on the charity of his brother until his death in November 1698.
 He was unmarried.
 Burnet says of him that, though he was but an indifferent lawyer, 'he was a well-bred and a virtuous man, and generous and good-natured.'